 Shoalhaven Cancer Care Centre: You can park at the rear of the centre.
-Go to the boom gate, take a ticket from the machine and have it validated at the main reception desk.
+Go through the boom gate, the gate will open as you approach.

 How long will treatment take?

 The length (or course) of radiation is based on the specific plan designed for you by your doctor.
 Generally, you will be in and out of the centre within 30-60 minutes.
 Delays may occur on some days.